Students practice converting arithmetic expressions into Circles of Evaluation, and then converting those into Code.

 In each row, there is a mathematical expression written on the left-hand column.

 Go through each of these expressions, and draw the Circle of Evaluation for each one in the second column.

 Once you’ve converted each of them, go to the third column and convert each one into a program that can be entered on the computer.
 Don’t forget to check your parentheses, and to be careful about leaving a space between each input.

+Make sure students have the opportunity to practice drawing Circles from the outside-in (beginning with a large Circle and filling it in), and from the inside-out (starting with the innermost expression, and building out).
 This can be done as a team competition, with each round requiring teams of students to fill in each square of the activity sheet.
 Make sure you review after every round, to catch mistakes in understanding early.